Authorize your doctor to share medical information: HIPAA Authorization Form

 What if I want to provide a family member or friend access to my health information?

-While you can release specific information to an individual, in most cases you'll want to use a different type of form to provide ongoing legal rights.
-For example, you may want your babysitter to have rights to consent for care for your child or you want to make an Advance Directive to carry out your end-of-life wishes.
+While you can release specific information to an individual, in most cases, you'll want to use a different type of form (and not a HIPAA Authorization Form) to provide ongoing legal rights.
+For example, you may want your babysitter to have the right to consent to care for your child, or you may want to make an Advance Directive to carry out your end-of-life wishes.

 Here are some other related legal documents: